Nestor, the Long-Eared Christmas Donkey

-Nestor, the Long-Eared Christmas Donkey is a 1977 Christmas stop motion animated television special produced by Rankin/Bass Productions.
+Nestor, the Long-Eared Christmas Donkey is a 1977 Christmas animated television special produced by Rankin/Bass Productions.
 It premiered on ABC on December 3, 1977.
 The story is based on the 1975 song of the same name, written by Gene Autry, Don Pfrimmer and Dave Burgess.

 Plot

-Santa Claus' donkey, Spieltoe, narrates the story of a donkey named Nestor with abnormally long ears, who lived in the days of the Roman Empire.
-Every animal in the stable ridicules Nestor because of his ears.
-This seemingly comes to a halt during the celebration of winter solstice.
-Nestor's mother gives socks to Nestor to cover his ears.
+Santa Claus' donkey Spieltoe tells the story of Nestor, his ancestor who lived in a stable during the days of the Roman Empire.

-That night, soldiers arrive from the Roman Empire in need of donkeys.
-After removing the socks from Nestor’s ears, the soldiers think that the owner of the stable, Olaf, was trying to trick them.
-Olaf offers to give them Nestor for free, but the soldiers instead take all of the other donkeys for free but leave Nestor.
-Enraged, Olaf throws Nestor out into a blizzard, where Nestor's mother sacrifices her life to shield him from the cold.

-Later, Nestor meets a cherub named Tilly.
-She says they need to travel to Bethlehem, telling him "Your ears can do wondrous things no other ears can do.
-The sounds they hear will guide you on a path that's straight and true, and then you will save another, as your mother once saved you."
-They travel across the desert sands for many months, and when they finally get to the outskirts of Bethlehem, Tilly tells Nestor to wait.
-Even though he finds a rundown old stable, nobody buys him.
+Nestor is teased by other animals and mistreated by Olaf, the stable owner, for his unusually long ears.
+One night when Roman soldiers come to the stable to buy donkeys, they dismiss Nestor as an imperfect misfit and leave him behind while taking all the other donkeys for free.
+Enraged, Olaf casts Nestor out into the frigid cold.
+Nestor's mother finds him and shields from the harsh weather with her own body, freezing to death in the process.

-Mary and Joseph are expecting Jesus, they take Nestor because of his "gentle eyes", but are caught in a sandstorm.
+The next day, Nestor meets a cherub named Tilly, who says that they need to travel to Bethlehem.
+When they reach the outskirts of the town, Tilly returns to Heaven, instructing Nestor to wait.
+When Mary and Joseph are expecting Jesus, they take Nestor because of his "gentle eyes", but are caught in a sandstorm.
 In the midst of the storm, Nestor hears Tilly's voice, but recognizes it as his mother's, and she tells him to follow the voices of the angels.
-Nestor guides Mary and Joseph through the storm, wrapping Mary in his ears, soon arriving at Bethlehem.
-They find the stable where Mary subsequently gives birth to Jesus, Nestor finds his way back to his home stable where he is hailed by Olaf and the other animals.
+Nestor guides Mary and Joseph through the storm, while wrapping Mary in his ears to keep her warm.
+They arrive in Bethlehem, where Nestor finds the stable where Mary gives birth to Jesus.
+Nestor finds his way back to his home stable where he is hailed as hero by Olaf and the other animals.
+Back in the present, Spieltoe, Santa, Mrs. Claus, the reindeer (including Rudolph), and the elves gather around the Christmas tree now featuring a carving of Nestor.